-A short lived perennial legume that thrives wherever corn grows.
-Good shade tolerance and cool soil e germination capability MEDIUMRED CLOVER (41F) make it an to grains.
+This legume can function as a fall seeded winter annual legume or as a spring seeded cool season annual legume.
+It is an excellent nitrogen fixer and good forage tolerance and cool soil germination capability (41F) make it an excellent companion to grains.
 It is an aggressive nitrogen fixer, helps suppress weeds and breaks up heavy compacted soils, but is widely adapted to most soil textures.
-Great for having, grazing, plow down or no till wilt down.
+Great for haying, grazing, plow down or no till wilt down.
 Use N-Dure for alfalfa/sweet clover/ true clover inoculant combination: Sinorhizobium meliloti and Rhizobium leguminosarum biovar trifolii.
-Berseem Clover: